Jessica-Lee1424/GitHubActions/README.md

 For testing feature viability

 ## Testing
-To running in a terminal, run the following commands: npm install npm run build npm run seed
+To run in a terminal, run the following commands: npm install npm run build npm run seed